mozilla-lockwise/lockwise-android/docs/architecture/sec-apis.md

 The `AndroidKeyStore` is an implementation of the [Java Cryptography Architecture (JCA)](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html)'s `KeyStore` service to manage application-specific cryptographic keys.
 Such keys can be created or imported with an associated label, then an opaque `Key` class obtained from that label to use for cryptographic operations.
 However, they **cannot** be exported.
 The remainder here focuses on creating rather than import.

-Obtaining this Keystore is done using the static method `Keystore.getIstance()` and specifying the "AndroidKeyStore" Service Provider Interface (SPI) provider.
+Obtaining this Keystore is done using the static method `Keystore.getInstance()` and specifying the "AndroidKeyStore" Service Provider Interface (SPI) provider.

 New keys are created using an instance of `KeyGenerator` (or `KeyPairGenerator`), again specifying "AndroidKeyStore" as the SPI provider.
 When creating a new key, several properties can be applied via `KeyGenParameterSpec`, including: